Eng-Hisham991/Flight-Status-Predictor/README.md

 ## Steps

 A web app used to predict flight status at IAH airport in Houston, TX.

-  •	Data was downloaded from: https://www.transtats.bts.gov/DL_SelectFields.asp
+  -	Data was downloaded from: https://www.transtats.bts.gov/DL_SelectFields.asp

-  •	We used Python (in Jupyter Notebook) to implement Data cleansing, Random Forest Classifier within Scikit-Learn package.
+  -	We used Python (in Jupyter Notebook) to implement Data cleansing, Random Forest Classifier within Scikit-Learn package.

-  •	We used TABLEAU to create visualizations.
+  -	We used TABLEAU to create visualizations.

-  •	We successfully got cleaned data consists of more than 80 000 rows using to feed our training model.
+  -	We successfully got cleaned data consists of more than 80 000 rows using to feed our training model.

-  •	Random Forest Classifier Model scores more than 92 % on the testing data
+  -	Random Forest Classifier Model scores more than 92 % on the testing data.

-  •	Data and model were transported using Flask to a font end prepared with html, bootstrap, css and JavaScript.
+  -	Data and model were transported using Flask to a font end prepared with html, bootstrap, css and JavaScript.

 ## Tools/Packages Used

-•	Scikit Learn (for models LinearSVC, Random Forest, etc..)
+  -	Scikit Learn (for models LinearSVC, Random Forest, etc..).

-•	Tensorflow.keras  (for transforming data)
+  - Tensorflow.keras  (for transforming data).

-•	Pandas
-•	Numpy
-•	Matplotlib (and Seaborn)
+  -	Pandas.

+  -	Numpy.

-•	Tableau (For Visualization)
+  -	Tableau (For Visualization).

-•	Flask (For creation web application)
+  -	Flask (For creation web application)

 ## Model Details

 The process started, after getting cleaned data, to choose the best model to use.
 The train, test and tuning done on the following models:

  - Logistic Regression.

  - K Nearest Neighbors.

  - Random Forest.

  - Support Vector Machine.

 All the models were tested for accuracy which is follow for each:

  - Logistic Regression : ~ 91.5%

  - K Nearest Neighbors: 92.3%

  - Random Forest: 92.5%

  - Support Vector Machine: 70.8%

 Based on accuracy, the Random Forest model was selected for this work.